Substack Writers at Work with Sarah Fay

 • The 4 steps to creating a paid strategy that converts (+ PDF).

-First, the idea that we should give away anything for free to subscribers is absurd.
+But the idea that we should give away anything for free to subscribers is absurd.
 I don’t expect free stuff when I go to Nordstrom or Home Depot or on Amazon and certainly don’t expect someone at McDonald’s or anywhere else to work for free, but here we are.

 To get paid subscribers, you need to convert them, but that doesn’t mean giving them more “stuff.”